SelinaFischer/unmasking_hidden_cyber_threats_t5/README.md

 ## Dashboard Design

-We independently prototyped our ideas and designs, walked through each other’s work to provide feedback, and then merged two Streamlit apps into a single, cohesive dashboard with tabs for Project Overview, KPIs, Visualizations, Statistical Tests, Predictive Model, and Settings & Glossary.
-It features interactive Plotly charts, Seaborn/Matplotlib heatmaps, and customizable sidebar filters.
-By layering high‑level metric cards and plain‑language summaries for non‑technical users over detailed tables, code snippets, and statistical outputs for technical audiences, the dashboard delivers insights at every level while maintaining a unified look and feel through shared CSS and theme modules.
+We independently prototyped our ideas and designs, walked through each other’s work to provide feedback, and then merged two Streamlit apps into a single, cohesive dashboard with tabs for Project Overview, KPIs, Visualizations, Statistical Tests, Predictive Model and Glossary.
+The dashboard features interactive Plotly and Seaborn/Matplotlib charts, customizable sidebar filters, high‑level metric cards and plain language summaries for non‑technical users, and detailed tables and code snippets for technical audiences.

 ## Development Roadmap